 In connection with the 40th anniversary of the Centre Pompidou, the Eli Lotar exhibition at the Jeu de Paume is a co-production between the two Parisian institutions.
-Gathering around one hundred vintage prints as well as documents, it is the first retrospective dedicated to him, who was a photographer, and a filmmaker.
+Gathering about one hundred vintage prints as well as documents, it is the first retrospective dedicated to him, who was a photographer, and a filmmaker.
 It is the work of curators Damarice Amao, Clément Chéroux, and Pia Viewing.

 Of Romanian origin, Eli Lotar (Eliazar Lotar Teodorescu, , 1905-1969) came to France in 1924 and quickly became one of Paris’s first avant-garde photographers.
 Close friend of Germaine Krull, who taught him the craft, he was later friend of the surrealists, he published in avant-garde journals (Vu, Jazz, Arts et Métiers Graphiques) and participated in several major international exhibitions, some of which were Fotographie der Gegenwart, Film und Foto, and Documents de la Vie Sociale.